rust-lang/rfcs/text/0000-recycle-vec.md

 or the stabilization must be delayed until compile-time asserts are available.
   - It seems that there are currently no plans about supporting generic type parameters in const context.
 This means that asserting a size of a type as a compile time assertion seems to be like a far-fetched feature.
+- The API provided by this RFC panics on size or alignment mismatch.
+An alternative to this is to consider the allocation just an optional optimization, and silently allocate a new, compatible `Vec` in case the old allocation can't be reused.
+It's also plausible that both kind of APIs are provided.
 - Anything else?

 # Future possibilities